This is a series of

 - As with all x-ray tests, make sure you let your doctor know if you are pregnant.

-- Talk to your doctor about the medicines you are taking.
+- Talk to your doctor about the medication you are taking.
 They may need to be adjusted before the test.

-- Do not eat, drink, or smoke for at least eight hours before the test.
+- Do not eat, drink, or smoke for at least 8 hours before the test.